locustio/locust/docs/quickstart.rst

 .. note::

     Things looking a little different?
-We've updated the U!
+We've updated the UI!
 If for whatever reason you need to use the old version, you can always revert back to it using the ``--legacy-ui`` flag.

 Direct command line usage / headless
 ====================================